catenax-ng/product-portal-hello-helm/README.md

 Project template featuring
 - simple web page
+- GitHub action CI pipeline
 - Docker build
+- Publish to GitHub container registry
 - Helm chart
-- GitHub action CI pipeline

 ### Login to ghcr.io

-Go to https://github.com/settings/tokens and create a token with "repo read&write" permissions.
+Go to https://github.com/settings/tokens and create a token with "repo write" permissions.
 Use it to login with the GitHub container registry.

     echo YOUR_TOKEN | docker login ghcr.io -u USERNAME --password-stdin